A note on no-hair properties of static black holes in four and higher dimensional spacetimes with cosmological constant: No-hair properties with or without cosmological constant in -dimensions

 {\it Proof.} By using the definition \eqref{def:E} of $E$ as well as the regularity condition \eqref{rho_h_n}, the condition $E(r_b) \geq E(r_c)$ can be expressed in terms of the energy density $\rho$ of the matter field at the horizons, resulting in~\eqref{condi:hair}. $\Box$

 {\it Remarks.} \begin{itemize}

 \item Although the inequality~\eqref{condi:hair} is a non-trivial condition due to the factor $\delta(r_c)$ and $\epsilon$, it can roughly be interpreted that in order for a static black hole to have a non-trivial hair stemming from $T^\mu_\nu$, the matter field should not decay so quickly toward the cosmological horizon to meet \eqref{condi:hair}.
 In other words, the hair of a static black hole, if exists under WEC and \eqref{excon_n}, must be long enough so that it reaches the cosmological horizon.
 In this sense, Theorem~3 above may be viewed as a generalization of the no-short hair theorem of \cite{Nunez:1996xv} to include a positive cosmological constant.
-Note that some known example, e.g., MTZ solution~\cite{Martinez:2002ru} and BdS solution~\cite{Fernando:2016ksb} violate the condition~\eqref{condi:hair} but have hair since they violate the condition~\eqref{excon_n}.
+In this respect, note that a no-short-hair theorem in $4$-dimensional asymptotically (anti-)de Sitter spacetimes has also been discussed in~\cite{Cai:1997ij}.
+Note also that some known example, e.g., MTZ solution~\cite{Martinez:2002ru} and BdS solution~\cite{Fernando:2016ksb} violate the condition~\eqref{condi:hair} but have hair since they violate the condition~\eqref{excon_n}.

 \item When $\Lambda$ vanishes, $r_c \rightarrow \infty$, $\rho(r_c) \rightarrow 0$ for the asymptotic condition, the condition~\eqref{condi:hair} indicates a possible violation of WEC.

 \item Theorem~3 indicates that if the condition~\eqref{condi:hair} is not satisfied, then $T^\mu_\nu$ would vanish identically in DOC and such a black hole $(M,g_{\mu \nu})$ should correspond to the static region of a generalized Schwarzschild-de Sitter spacetime with $({\cal K}_n, k=1)$.
 In this respect, we note that a uniqueness theorem for Schwarzschild-de Sitter spacetime in $4$-dimensions ($n=2$) has recently been shown \cite{MaAYu15,Borghini:2019msu}.